Insulin detemir cartridges

 - Use insulin detemir cartridges with caution in the ELDERLY; if low blood sugar occurs, it may be more difficult to recognize in these patients.

-- Caution is advised when using insulin detemir cartridges in CHILDREN; they may be more sensitive to its effects, especially low blood sugar.
+- Caution is advised when using this medicine in CHILDREN; they may be more sensitive to its effects, especially low blood sugar.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using insulin detemir cartridges while you are pregnant.
 It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use insulin detemir cartridges, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of insulin detemir cartridges: